-Highland Park - Years before, the driver was a victim of a pit bull attack that left her with scars, psychological problems and marijuana use
+Highland Park - A teen-aged girl hit a group of people with her car killing a five-year-old girl.
+Years before, the driver had been a victim of a pit bull attack that left her with scars, and psychological problems which led to substance abuse.

 Carly Rousso said she was afraid to sleep.
 After the Highland Park teenager was attacked by a pit bull three years ago, she had frequent nightmares in which an animal — often a dog but always something with teeth — would attack her.